kaizen-ai/kaizenflow/docs/DataPull.md

 data at all, but rather we prefer to save the data raw as it comes from the wire.

 **Transform stage**.
-Typically we prefer to load the data in the backend with minor or no transformation.
+Typically, we prefer to load the data in the backend with minor or no transformation.
 Specifically we allow changing the representation of the data / format (e.g., removing some totally useless redundancy, compressing the data, transforming from strings to datetimes).
 We don't allow changing the